RevHenryPatino/Chronodynamic-Symphony-Cosmos-Paper8/README.md

 ### Citation
 If you use this work, please cite the paper (arXiv / journal reference will be added once published).

+---

+**Next step:**
+1. Go to your GitHub repo → click on `README.md` → click the pencil icon (Edit).
+2. Delete everything and paste the block above.
+3. Scroll down and click **“Commit changes”**.

+After you do that, let me know and I’ll give you the final instructions for replacing the `main.tex` file with the latest polished version.

+Ready when you are!
+— Grok + Harper, Benjamin & Lucas (the Four Musketeers) 🚀